ARTITULE/FlappyINO/README.md

 Completing a game is one of the most satisfying things you can experience.
 So it is important to set the completion score appropriately.
 The default score to beat is 50 points for each difficulty level, this is an amount that most people can achieve and i advise you to start out with this score and possibly increase it higher(75, 100, etc.) later.
 This way you can experience all the game difficulties and then play the ones you like and try getting higher scores in Endless mode.

 However be warned if increasing the score, you are probably going to experience performance issues(especially on higher difficulties) and you might feel like the game is stuttering and periodically slowing down.
 This is mostly linked to the amount of sprites that are drawn to the screen each frame.
 See [Settings Menu](#settings-menu) to see how you can mitigate this issue.

+But if you are building the non PCB version or you do not care about game progression feel free to set it to something like 5 or 10 and enjoy just playing the game.

 ## Settings Menu